Valentine Cary: Career

 He was a graduate of Christ's College, Cambridge, and in 1591 was a Fellow of St John's College, Cambridge.

 A pluralist, Cary was vicar of East Tilbury in 1603, rector at Great Parndon 1606 to 1616, and was vicar of Epping Upland from 1607 to 1609.
 He was also rector of Orsett and Toft from 1610.

 In 1609/10, through the influence of his supposed half-brother John Carey, 3rd Baron Hunsdon (d.1617), he became Master of Christ's College, where he had been a Fellow from 1597 to 1600.
 The election was bitterly contested, by the Puritan element.
 Cary was backed by the Lord Chancellor, Baron Ellesmere.
 It led immediately to a confrontation between Cary and William Ames, who refused to wear the surplice, and who left Cambridge almost immediately.
 It also led Cary to be suspicious of Joseph Mede, who was to be one of Christ's best-known Fellows.

 He was later Dean of St. Paul's.
 In 1621 he was appointed Bishop of Exeter.

 Theology

 Cary is described as an Arminian.

 Death and burial

-He died at his London townhouse in Drury Lane and was buried in St Paul's Cathedral, as he requested in his will should he die in London.
+He died at his London townhouse in Drury Lane and was buried in Old St Paul's Cathedral, as he requested in his will should he die in London.
 Any monument he may have had in St Paul's did not survive the Great Fire of London of 1666.
 His elaborate monument with effigy does however survive in Exeter Cathedral.